David Sirlin: Sirlin Games

 More recently Sirlin has been involved in the design and production of his own games—particularly, a range of tabletop games, most taking place in and featuring characters from the Fantasy Strike fictional universe he created.
 Two of these games (Yomi and Flash Duel) attempt to recreate some of the game concepts found in the fighting games he is familiar with.
 The third game, Puzzle Strike, attempts to recreate the Super Puzzle Fighter II Turbo experience.
 Another game, Pandante, is similar to Texas holdem poker, and Chess 2 is a redesigned, asymmetric version of Chess.

 His most recently published game is Codex, a turn based game with elements from Magic: The Gathering and themes from RTS (real time strategy) games such as StarCraft.

 The Magic: The Gathering card "Master of Predicaments" contains the flavor text "Designed by David Sirlin".

 In January 2015 Sirlin created a podcast on his Patreon page discussing the possibility of creating a simple, accessible fighting game, and in June 2015, Sirlin announced that he would begin creating a fighting game set in and featuring characters from his Fantasy Strike universe.
 The resulting Fantasy Strike was released in Early Access on Steam in September 2017.

-In December 2022, Sirlin Games LLC issued a DMCA take-down to two games, Yomi Hustle and Yomi Domini into changing their names, enforcing his trademark of the Japanese word "Yomi".
-While Yomi Hustle would comply and reach an agreement due to the similarities between the two games, no reason has been given for Yomi Domini's removal.